 The creation and maintenance of financial reserves is a critical component of sound and prudent financial management.
 Reserves serve multiple functions:

-As a source of funding for selected, planned future capital expenditures to reduce the need to issue debt thus avoiding interest and borrowing costs.
+As a source of funding for selected planned future capital expenditures to reduce the need to issue debt thus avoiding interest and borrowing costs.

-As a source of funding for significant and extraordinary, unforeseen expenditures.
+As a source of funding for significant and extraordinary unforeseen expenditures.

-As a source of funding to substitute for lost revenue during a time of economic downturn thus precluding, or minimizing, cuts to municipal and educational services.
+As a source of funding to substitute for lost revenue during a time of economic downturn thus preventing, or minimizing, cuts to municipal and educational services.

-As evidence to credit rating agencies of a municipality’s strong financial management in that the maintenance of significant reserves indicate a commitment to comprehensive long-term planning, a positive factor in credit rating determinations.
+As evidence to credit rating agencies of a municipality’s strong financial management, in that the maintenance of significant reserves indicate a commitment to comprehensive long-term planning, a positive factor in credit rating determinations.

 APPLICABILITY